 Videos – Format: embedded videos should also be 850 px wide. – Platform: they should first be uploaded to Akvo.tv.
 The comms team can help you with the login details.
 Make sure the video is set to public and that you add some contextual info when you upload it (where and when it was shot, who’s in it, who took it, and briefly what it’s about).

 Technicalities – Categories: select at least one blog category. – Tags: add some tags if you want to. – Read more tag: don’t forget to add the “Read more” tag. – Authorship: add your sign off at the end of the blog including your full name, position, location and twitter handle.

 Ready to spread your story?
 Ladies and gentleman: it’s almost the moment we have all been waiting for.
 First, time for a final checklist: – Is the grammar triple checked? – Is the piece truly free from typos? – Does it have nice pictures and captions? – Have you set your featured image? – Have you selected the appropriate blog categories and tags? – Are all the links working correctly? – Have you inserted a Read more tag?

 Congratulations!
 Your blog is ready to meet the world.

-What’s the purpose of writing something if no one will read it?
+Spreading the love What’s the purpose of writing something if no one will read it?
 Get your freshly pressed blog link, email it to three or four people.
 Share it on twitter, tagging some folks in your tweets.
 Ask the comms team to include it in the next partner newsletter or product bulletin.
 Explicitly ask your colleagues to share it, and in return share their blogs too.
 Let us all make it reach the people that need to read it.

 Alvaro de Salvo is communications executive at Akvo, based in Amsterdam.
 You can follow him on Twitter @aj_desalvo.